What is a CIS contractor (subcontractor)?

 How do you claim a CIS refund online?

-You will need to provide the following:
+You’ll need to provide the following:

-- Company name, telephone number and UK address
+- Company name, telephone number, and UK address;

-- PAYE reference numbers
+- PAYE reference numbers;

-- Estimated over-payment figure
+- Estimated over-payment figure.

 - VAT registration number and the VAT Return period;